 - Hit the Advanced tab and click on the Reset option

 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Omniboxes infection has been completely removed
+Verify whether Omniboxes adware has been completely removed